By Attorney, David Inabinett

 Placing a loved one in a long-term care facility is often one of the hardest decisions a family must make.
 As our population has aged, the number and type of these facilities have increased to accommodate the need.
-There are active adult communities, assisted living centers, special care units (memory care, palliative care, and others), nursing care facilities, residential care and specialized facilities for Alzheimer’s and dementia patients.
-Also available are progressive care campuses that offer residents a continuum from independent living through full nursing care.
+There are active adult communities, assisted living facilities, special care units (memory care, palliative care, and others), program of all-inclusive care for the elderly (PACE) facilities, and traditional residential skilled nursing care facilities.
+Also available are progressive care campuses or continuing care retirement communities (CCRT’s) that offer residents a continuum from independent living through full nursing care.

 The search to find the “best” or “right” facility can be confusing and stressful.
 The challenges are compounded when a sudden health issue requires a quick decision.
 Not all long-term care facilities are created equal, and you want your loved one to have the best care possible.
 Here are some things to consider and some resources available here in North Carolina to help you make your decision: